Hannes Hopley

 Johannes ("Hannes") Hopley (born 26 January 1981) is a South African discus thrower, born in Pretoria.
 His personal best throw is 67.66 metres, achieved in May 2004 in College Station.

+Competing for the SMU Mustangs track and field team, Hopley won an NCAA DI title in the discus.
+He did it in the team's last ever competition, as the team was eliminated following the 2004 season.